 Forms - Waiver

-You are not required to repeat the laboratory portion of the course, if all of the following are true:
+For students who have completed the labs on campus, you are not required to repeat the laboratory portion of the course, if all of the following are true:

 - you completed (including handing in completed reports) all of the labs within the most recent six semesters (the past two years),